Ex-FBI chief Comey: Trump ran White House like a 'mob boss'

 "The silent circle of assent.
 The boss in complete control.
 The loyalty oaths.
 The us-versus-them worldview.
 The lying about all things, large and small, in service to some code of loyalty that put the organization above morality and above the truth."

+Trump fired Comey on May 9, complaining of the ongoing investigation into possible Trump campaign-Russia ties.

+That firing led to the appointment of a special prosecutor, who continues to probe the issue as well as possible obstruction of justice and has issued 19 indictments so far, including of top Trump lieutenants.

-But Comey goes farther to say that Trump, congenitally, has no sense of what is right and wrong.
+Comey says in the book that Trump has no sense of what is true and what is not.

 "This president is unethical, and untethered to truth and institutional values," he writes, according to The New York Times.